 Florida, for example, is an emerging gaming destination and a thriving gaming jurisdiction.
 For the time being, a compact between Florida’s Native American tribes and the state government limits the presence of non-poker table games to tribal casinos.
 That exclusivity makes casino-resort properties like the Seminole Hard Rock Hollywood one of the most lucrative in North America.
 The South Florida casino is home to over 100 table games and dozens of active blackjack tables at peak hours.

 On the other coast, California has its own take on the game of 21.
 In the 1980s, in order to get legislators and regulators to agree on the expansion of table games (mainly poker), card rooms agreed to offer the game but only if they were banked by non-licensees.
 The California system stems from the acceptance of parimutuel wagering.
-(California is home to dozens of race tracks like the famous Santa Anita, located in Arcadia, which opened in 1934.)
+(California is home to dozens of race tracks like the famous Santa Anita, which opened in 1934.)

 Though gaming laws vary from state to state (with the exception of residents of Hawaii), one is never too far away from a live blackjack table.
 Outside of Nevada and Atlantic City, New Jersey, blackjack players can find favorable gaming conditions in the Midwest and Gulf Coast.
 Riverboat and tribal casinos in Missouri, Mississippi, and Louisiana have been hotspots for decades.

 Not all blackjack is created equal